Eliyas7058/wanderlust/kubernetes/kubeadm.md

 sudo apt-get update
 ```

-- <i> Create a shell script 1.sh and paste the below code and run it :
+- <i> Create a shell script 1.sh and paste the below code and run it on both nodes:
 ```bash
 #!/bin/bash
 # disable swap